HrisJilova/AzureML/HowToDeployAutoamtedMLmodelToBatchEndpoint/README.md

 4. [Create a **Batch endpoint**](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-use-batch-endpoint?tabs=azure-studio) using UI:

 Download the [scoring script](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-batch-scoring-script) from this repo - file: **BatchScoringFile.py**  You need this scoring script to load the data and make the predictions.
 The [output](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-model-custom-output?tabs=cli) in this case is defined to be csv file.
-Please note that you may need to change the 'model_path' in the **BatchScoringFile.py** code depending where your 'model.pkl' file is located.
+Please note that you may need to change the 'model_path' in the [**BatchScoringFile.py**](BatchScoringFile.py) code depending on where your 'model.pkl' file is located.
 The method 'pd.read_csv' by default uses comma delimiter, so if your csv file is using different type of delimiter, you should specify it.

 Go to **'Endpoints'** and select **'Batch endpoints'** and click on **Create'**.
 Give a name to your endpoint: **'MyBatchEndpoint'** (Note that the name should b region specific).
 Select the model that you just registered: **MyAutomatedMLModel**.
 Give a name for your deployment: **'mydeployment1'**.
 In Output action select **'Summary only'**